TusharSachdev/TusharSachdev/README.md

 Welcome to my GitHub profile!

-As a **Statistical Programmer and Data Analyst** and I transform complex business data into actionable insights that drive strategic decision-making.
-With a strong foundation in **probability theory**, **applied statistics**, and **modern machine learning**, I currently work at **[Spopli.com](https://spopli.com)** in Dhule, Maharashtra, where I help the business forecast performance, understand customer behavior, and optimize internal operations.

-My work is deeply rooted in **data storytelling**, blending rigorous analysis with compelling visualizations to communicate findings to both technical and non-technical audiences.
-I have built a respository of portfolio demo to showcase focused projects which have been deemed as beneficial and fits in beautifically ERP pre- and post-implementations, in both client-facing and internal strategic roles

-## 👋 Welcome to My GitHub!

 I'm a **Statistical Programmer & Data Analyst** passionate about transforming raw data into **actionable business intelligence**.
 Currently, I work with [**Spopli Technologies**](https://spopli.com) — a Digital Transformation and Odoo ERP Services company — where I help bridge the gap between **data, decisions, and strategy**.

 ### 🔍 What Makes My Work Valuable: